Yoast/duplicate-post/readme.txt

 You can also set a prefix (or a suffix) to place before (or after) the title of the cloned post/page, and the roles allowed to clone posts or pages.

-Duplicate post is natively in English, but it's shipped with translations in several other languages (though some are incomplete).
-There is a [Launchpad translation project](https://translations.launchpad.net/duplicate-post/) available to help translating this plugin: feel free to contribute (you can also send me an e-mail using the form on my website).
+If you want to contribute to translate the plugin in languages other than English, there is a [Launchpad translation project](https://translations.launchpad.net/duplicate-post/) available (you can also send me an e-mail using the form on my website).

-**If you're a plugin developer**, I suggest to read the section made just for you under "Other Notes", to ensure compatibility between your plugin(s) and mine!
+**If you're a plugin developer**, I suggest to read the section made just for you under "Other Notes", to ensure compatibility between your plugin(s) and mine.

-The plugin has been tested against versions 3.0 -> 3.3, both in single site and network mode.

 Thanks for all the suggestions, bug reports, translations and donations, they're frankly too many to be listed here!